Only 284 days to go!

 Palermo

-The city in which we fell in love (and also, so cheesily, fell in love with each other).
-Palermo is everything at once: happy street music spilling into piazzas, food markets that never seem to end, locals dancing outside bars at midnight
+The city in which we fell in love (and, yes, also classically fell in love with each other).
+Palermo is everything at once: happy street music spilling into piazzas, food markets that never seem to end, and locals dancing outside bars at midnight.

 Tagline